Introduction: Cob Loaf: Simple, Quarantine-Friendly White Bread

 - 60-65% is supple and velvety, yielding a tender yet still closed crumb.
 Your typical sandwich loaf falls into this range.
 Dough in this hydration range often requires more shaping or requires a loaf pan.

-- 65+% makes for a very loose dough that yields more irregular holes in the crumb that is very airy.
+- 65+% makes for a very loose dough that yields more irregular holes in the crumb that are very airy.
 Think about focaccia, ciabatta, pizza crust, and other rustic breads.

 So what's the point of this?
 Simple!
 If you want to experiment with our recipe, you'll want to keep its hydration in mind.
 If you want to replace some (or all) of the "water-contributing-liquid" you need to think about the "not water" part of whatever you use.
 If you replace the water with milk or even beer, you may need to add a splash or two more to compensate for the solids in the milk or beer.
 If you want to substitute a different flour type such as whole wheat, it will absorb water differently, and you may have to use less water to get the same results.